 (RCHM 2021)

-Management of FTT should involve an interprofessional team, which may comprise:
+Management of slow weight gain should involve an interprofessional team, which may comprise:

 Child health nurses or lactation consultants